3r1cZ/3r1cZ/README.md

 ### 💠[Anime Card Battle](https://github.com/3r1cZ/Anime-Card-Battle)
 An anime card battle game developed in C# with Unity.
 ### 💠[Chatbot](https://github.com/3r1cZ/Chatbot)
-An AI learning model using the bigram model developed in Python with Jupyter Notebook.
+An AI learning model built first with the bigram model before moving to a self-attention transformer model, developed in Python with Jupyter Notebook.
 ### 💠[BattleshipGame](https://github.com/3r1cZ/BattleshipGame)
 A clone of the classic Battleship board game developed in Java.